 Visiting a city and wanting to see the aerial views of it is a classic for all travelers and there is always a special place from which to do so, which is usually a symbol of the city in question.
 In the case of Berlin, the TV tower located in Alexanderplatz is this place.

-9. Enjoy the nightlife in Kreuzberg district
+9. Enjoy the nightlife in the Kreuzberg district

-Not everything in Berlin are museums and monuments.
+Not everything in Berlin is museums and monuments.
 The city is also known for its nightlife and one of the areas where it is most present is the Kreuzberg district, also known as the Turkish quarter because of the immigrants who live in the area.

 If you want to get to know one of the most alternative and authentic areas of Berlin, be sure to stroll through this neighborhood in the evening.
-During the day you will find excellent kebab stalls, interesting stores and on Fridays a flea market that is worth a visit.
+During the day you will find excellent kebab stalls, interesting stores, and on Fridays a flea market that is worth a visit.

 10. Taste beer, currywurst and pretzel